Marco Duering – Vascular Cognitive Impairment

 Another focus of our work is on the interplay between vascular and neurodegenerative pathology.
 Thus, for example, our group recently revealed a link between subcortical infarcts and changes of cortical morphology implying a role for remote, secondary neurodegeneration in stroke and VCI.

-Contact: PD Dr. med.
+Contact: Prof. Dr. med.
 Marco Düring